johnwargo/johnwargo-static-11ty/src/posts/2015/becoming-an-app-guy.md

 * Dropbox
 * Google Drive and apps

-I used to hate the zinio app, but it's gotten better although it's still flawed in a great many ways, at least it works most of the time (which is an improvement).
+I used to hate the Zinio app, but it's gotten better although it's still flawed in a great many ways, at least it works most of the time (which is an improvement).

 There's a bunch more, but you see my point.
 So many aspects of my day are enhanced through the information provided by these apps.
 Notice that I'm not playing games – too much other stuff to do.